A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+Protected yall from it but no one thought about what it left inside of me (him and what he left inwide of me) Im now my own villain

 Dont mistake our peace for surrender
 Over step and ashes your feet will be rendered